litixsoft/baboon-backend/README.md

     $ DEBUG=* PORT=3000 HOST=localhost NODE_ENV=development CONFIG=test PROTOCOL=http node baboon-backend.js

-### Debug
-We debug the application frequently about our WebStorm IDE.
-But you can also debug your app with nodemon and node-inspector.

-    $ grunt debug

 ### Testing
-#### Run jshint
-Only jshint, no unit tests

-    $ grunt jshint

-#### Run unit tests
-Only unit tests, no jshint.

-    $ grunt jasmine

 #### Run all tests
 Complete testing the application with unit tests and jshint.